bitshares/bitshares-ui/README.md

 ### Develop

 All PRs should be pushed to the `develop` branch.
-At the end of each milestone this branch is pushed to `staging`.
 New commits are automatically deployed to this branch and published for review.

 Available for browsing on https://develop.bitshares.org

 ### Staging (Current Release Candidate)

 At the end of each milestone, `develop` branch is pushed to staging and forms the Release Candidate.
-The date of the RC forms the name, ie. 190214-RC*.
+The date of the RC forms the name, ie. `5.0.220214-rc1`.

 Application breaking issues and bugs should be submitted to the issue tracker and PRs should be pushed to `staging`.